EdwardDanielSalazar/SimpleXboxControllerAdapterPRO/README.md

-# Simple Xbox Controller Adapter - Overview
+# Simple Xbox Controller Adapter

+## Functionality

+Following the instructions below and using the [latest release](https://github.com/jimnarey/SimpleXboxControllerAdapter/releases) of this project you can create a simple Arduino-based adapter to use Xbox 360, Xbox One, PS3 and PS4 controllers with an original Xbox console.

-## Purpose
+## Background

-This is a 'work in progress' adaptation of Ryzee119's excellent [four-way wired/wireless controller adapter](https://github.com/Ryzee119/ogx360/) to allow the use of Xbox One and Xbox 360 controllers on an original Xbox console.
+This is an adaptation of Ryzee119's excellent [four-way wired/wireless controller adapter](https://github.com/Ryzee119/ogx360/) to allow the use of Xbox One and Xbox 360 controllers (wired and wireless) on an original Xbox console.

 The objectives of this project are:
 * The simplest possible hardware build, using only off-the-shelf parts (at present, an Arduino Leonardo paired with a generic USB Host Shield).
-* Simple soldering (through-hole/jumper pad only). *A no solder version is possible if using the right brand of USB Host Shield*.
+* Simple soldering (through-hole/jumper pad only). *A no solder version is possible if using the right choice of USB Host Shield*.
 * Reduced, simpler code to make playing around with it as straightforward as possible.
 * Reduced functionality, reflecting the simpler code.
-Only wired controllers are supported and Steel Battalion is not.
+Only wired controllers are supported and Steel Battalion emulation is not.
-* Support for additional controllers (so far, PS3 controller support has been added).
+* Support for additional controllers (so far, PS3 & PS4 controller support has been added).
 * To provide full, foolproof instructions to enable anyone who's broadly comfortable with an Arduino to make an adapter and anyone who is broadly comfortable with the command line and IDEs to edit and build the code.
 So this document is a key part of the project.

 This started when I dusted off my old Xbox and wanted to make something to use newer controllers with it.
 There's plenty of previous work on this and as I develop this document I'll link to more and more of it, but even with some experience of AVR and PIC programming it was a bit of a slog working out how to do this.
 The two biggest barriers were the complexity of some of the projects out there and/or getting them to build using reliable, free/open-source tools.

-A significant factor in basing this project on ogx360 rather than XBOXPadMicro/XInput (see below) was that it was possible (for me) to clone, edit, extend and build without too much fighting with build tools/IDEs etc. The ogx360 project was originally built in Atmel/Microchip Studio which is Windows only (I could have lived with this) but it kept causing my mouse pointer to stall every 60 seconds (I really couldn't) because it apparently [fears some USB mice](https://www.avrfreaks.net/forum/mouse-pointer-stutters-when-connecting-usb-devices-while-running) in much the same way as [Les fears chives](https://www.youtube.com/watch?v=PjxPaCnIVdM&t=2m15s).
+A significant factor in basing this project on ogx360 rather than XBOXPadMicro/XInput (see below) was that it was possible, with a bit of help from Ryzee119, to clone, edit, extend and build without too much fighting with build tools/IDEs etc. The ogx360 project was originally built in Atmel/Microchip Studio which is Windows only (I could have lived with this) but it kept causing my mouse pointer to stall every 60 seconds (I really couldn't) because it apparently [fears some USB mice](https://www.avrfreaks.net/forum/mouse-pointer-stutters-when-connecting-usb-devices-while-running) in much the same way as [Les fears chives](https://www.youtube.com/watch?v=PjxPaCnIVdM&t=2m15s).
 This project uses VS Code.

 ### Current State